Find a carer near You

 If you want to start exploring your options with PrimeCarers the first step is to put your postcode or location into the search box at the top of the page and see what carers are available in your local area.
 You can filter carers by specialist skills, price or distance from you.

-After you’ve found a few carers that you think will suit your requirements then you can click the “Contact Carer” button to send them a message.
-You’ll need to verify your email address but then you can exchange phone numbers and chat as much as you’d like.
-While you’re chatting make sure to explain your requirements for how long the respite period should be.
-When you’ve narrowed your choices down by who is available to help at the times that you need you can invite the carers for an interview of up to an hour for free.
+After you've found a few carers that you think will suit your requirements then you can click the “Contact Carer” button to send them a message.
+You'll need to verify your email address but then you can exchange phone numbers and chat as much as you'd like.
+While you're chatting make sure to explain your requirements and your schedule.
+When you've narrowed your choices down by who is available to help at the times that you need you can invite the carers for an interview of up to an hour for

 In order to invite a carer for an interview, we require that you enter a set of bank card details.
 This is a way to safeguard carers on the platform so that we have a line of identity back to who booked the visit.